knbrlo/ai-hello-gpt/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher (or Docker)
 - An OpenAI API key

 ## Installation